Skip to content

 Family cover can extend your policy to protect other people in your family, including your partner and children.
 It can be a cost-effective alternative to taking out individual policies for each person, but you may not be able to tailor the cover specifically for everyone’s individual needs.

-• Preferred doctors or hospitals: You might also have a preferred network of specialists, hospitals or treatment types that only certain providers will offer access to
+• Preferred doctors or hospitals: You might have a preferred network of specialists, hospitals or treatment types that only certain providers will offer access to

-What does self-employed health insurance cover?
+What does self-employed health insurance cover me for?

 If you’re self-employed you’ll be able to take out health insurance that covers a range of things depending on the level of protection you take out.
 Most providers will offer different tiers, loosely falling into the following categories: